 Step 3.
 Install a new fuel filter and reinstall the fuel filter cup to the motor.
 Pump the fuel primer bulb a few times, and check the filter cup for any leaks.
 If there's a leak, tighten the cup further.

-NOTE: If your boat is equipped with a fuel & water separator, you should also replace it as part of your Yamaha F50TLR outboard's 100-hour service.
+NOTE: If your boat is equipped with a fuel & water separator, replace it as well.
 When installing a new fuel & water separator, always pre-fill the separator with fuel before installing it, because a dry separator can make it difficult to prime the system once everything is back in place.

 Step 1.
 Attach a grease gun to each of the zerk fittings on the trim and tilt assembly, and gently pump in new grease until you see it just beginning to squeeze out from the joints.

 Step 2.
 Trim the motor up to access the 17mm bolt in the trim and tilt mechanism.